 1. Domain / site authority is zero

-Google maintains an internal score per domain: age, total backlinks, link quality, topical relevance, historical spam signals.
-New domains have zero on every dimension.
-Even with great content, Google’s posture is “let’s index one or two and see if anyone actually visits.”
+Google maintains an internal trust evaluation per domain: age, total backlinks, link quality, topical relevance, historical spam signals.
+A new domain is at zero on every dimension.
+Even with great content, Google’s posture is “let’s index one or two pages and see if anyone actually visits.”

-How to confirm: Use ahrefs.com/webmaster-tools (free) to check Domain Rating — new sites are typically DR < 5 and have < 3 referring domains.
+How to confirm: use ahrefs.com/webmaster-tools (free) to check Domain Rating.
+New sites are typically DR < 5 with fewer than 3 referring domains.

 2. No real backlinks = zero votes for you

-Backlinks are one of Google’s strongest signals for “is this site worth crawling.”
-Zero backlinks = no one’s voting for you = Google won’t prioritize crawl budget.
+Backlinks remain one of Google’s strongest signals for “is this site worth crawling often.”
+Zero backlinks means no one is voting for you, so crawl demand stays at the floor.

 How to confirm: Search Console → Links → Top linking sites.
-If it’s just Twitter / LinkedIn (mostly nofollow), you have zero real backlinks.
+If it lists only Twitter/X or LinkedIn (mostly nofollow), you effectively have zero real backlinks.

-When Google evaluates new content, it asks “how has this topic performed on this domain historically?”
-No history → no reference → default low priority.
+When Google evaluates new content, it weighs how this topic has performed on this domain historically.
+No history means no reference, which defaults to low priority.
+There is no shortcut here except time plus consistency.

 4. Sparse internal linking / orphan pages

-If your first 30 days were 50 unedited AI articles, Google’s SpamBrain may flag you as a “bulk low-quality site,” raising the indexing threshold for everything you publish after.
+If your first 30 days were 50 unedited AI articles, Google’s spam systems may classify the domain as a “bulk low-quality site,” which raises the indexing threshold for everything you publish afterward.
+As of 2026 this is one of the most common reasons a new content site stalls — Google is explicitly buffering new domains to verify they are not mass AI spam.

 Shortest path to fix